ImSmoking/keyword-popularity-calculator/README.md

   Go to the project's root directory and run the `just install` command.
 This will build up all the needed Docker containers and automatically prepare your local environment.
   Included `Justfile` has a number of useful commands so make sure to check it out.

+  **NOTE:** When running the `just install` command for the first time for some reason the symfony commands used to creat the DB and update its schema is not passing and a `exception occurred in the driver: SQLSTATE[HY000] [2002] Connection refused` is thrown.
+If this happens to you make sure to run the `just install` command one more time.
 ### Manual

   1. Copy the following provided distribution files: